ARogala/cs-feedy/README.md

 4. Factor out button list filter function.
 It is the same in all three button lists

-5. Organize component folder (add some sub folders) there are lots of components

-6. Make a footer component.
+5. Make a footer component.

-7. Support Internet Explorer.
-(Maybe??)

 ## Dependencies